Leipzig University Library: Collections

 The Bibliotheca Albertina is the center for the media acquisition with a central business operation for numerous branch libraries as well as for the interlibrary loan.
 Central technical facilities such as bookbinding and restoration works are also located in the Bibliotheca Albertina.

 The collection currently comprises over 5.5 million volumes, with 8,700 manuscripts and 3,600 incunabula, and some 25,000 prints dating from the 16th century, and around 6,500 journals.
 Approximately 3.5 million of the total stock is now stocked in the magazines, the remaining stocks are freely accessible in the three main readings rooms.

-In addition, the library has a series of special collections, including about 8,700 manuscripts, of which approx. 3,200 in the special collection of oriental manuscripts, approx. 3,600 incunabulae, 16th century prints and approx. 173,000 autographs.
+In addition, the library has a series of special collections, including about 8,700 manuscripts, of which approximately 3,200 in the special collection of oriental manuscripts, approximately 3,600 incunabulae, 16th century prints and approximately 173,000 autographs.
 There is also a significant collection of Papyrus and Ostracs.
-Among the collections is the Papyrus Ebers, one of the oldest medical treatises ever (around 1525 BC) or the Leipziger Weltchronik, the remains of the oldest preserved world chronicle (2nd century after Christ).
+Among the collections is the Papyrus Ebers, one of the oldest medical treatises ever (around 1525 BC) or the Leipziger Weltchronik, the remains of the oldest preserved world chronicle (2nd century AD).
 Papyrus Ebers is the longest and oldest surviving medical manuscript from ancient Egypt, dated to around 1600 BC.

 In 2010 the library was given 12 sketchbooks and a number of diaries of the late Leipzig artist Werner Tübke.

 In 2014 an early, unknown manuscript fragment of the Parzival of Wolfram von Eschenbach was found in the holdings of the handwriting center.
 The fragment is housed in a handwriting book of the Domstiftsbibliothek Naumburg and served as bookbinding material in the 15th century.

 The Leipzig University Library owns parts of the Codex Sinaiticus, a Bible manuscript from the 4th century, brought from Sinai in 1843 by Constantin von Tischendorf.
 The Codex contains large parts of the Old Testament and a complete New Testament in ancient Greek, and is one of the most important known manuscripts of the Greek Old Testament and the New Testament.
 It is the oldest fully preserved copy of the New Testament.

 Since 2014, the library has been developing the specialist information service for media, communication and film science "adlr.link".
 A central search portal for scientists has been online since 2016.